redblue36/DataFormatDemoSwaggerUI/docs/location.md

 #### Intentions

 > **Remove this text before publishing this deliverable.**
-> It is very imortant to capture the intention and rationale for "why" the requirements are formulated the way they are in the "requirements" section.
+> It is very imoprtant to capture the intention and rationale for "why" the requirements are formulated the way they are in the "requirements" section.
 Include this detail in this section.

 A location may have a nested relationship with aliases or alternate references for the same location.
 When the position array contains more than 1 structure, each structure is meant to represent the same location but using a different method such as latitude/longitude, postal address etc.